solliancenet/security-defender-workshop-400/day-01/lab01-azure-defender-setup.md

 2. Open a PowerShell ISE Window, in the command prompt area, run the following:

     ```PowerShell
-    plink.exe wsuser@10.0.0.4 -pw ABadPassword
+    plink.exe wsuser@10.0.0.5 -pw ABadPassword
     ```

-3. Select **Y** in the plink window
+3. If prompted, select **Y** in the plink window

-4. Open the `C:\LabFiles\security-workshop\Artifacts\BruteForce.ps1` script.
+4. You should see **Access denied** as it is a bad password

+5. Open the `C:\LabFiles\security-defender-workshop-400\artifacts\day-01\BruteForce.ps1` script in Windows PowerShell ISE window.

-5. Run the script, notice how it will execute several attempts to login via SSH to the **wssecuritySUFFIX-linux-1** machine using the plink tool from putty.
+6. Run the script, notice how it will execute several attempts to login via SSH to the **wssecuritySUFFIX-linux-1** machine using the plink tool from putty.

-6. After a few moments (up to 30 mins), you will see an alert from Security Center about a successful brute force attack.
+7. After a few moments (up to 30 mins), you will see an alert from Security Center about a successful brute force attack.

     - Navigate to Security Center
     - Select **Security Alerts**